 I appreciate this is all far from being easy but I can’t stress its importance enough.
 But above all else…

 8. Never Give Up!

 Hold onto that hope of feeling better, embrace your stubborn side and don’t let anyone or anything stop you from moving forward.

 There will be many blocks that appear along the way and you are sure to feel disappointed, disheartened and frustrated as you figure things out.

 But remember that you’ve got this.
 If you’ve read all of this post then I know that you believe things can get better for you.
 That is a massive step forward in itself.
 Keep going!

-What would be on your list?
+What do you wish you had know when you were first diagnosed with Fibromyalgia?
 Let me know in the comments down below.

 - Why I’m feeling disconnected from my Fibromyalgia diagnosis

 - Discovering the underlying cause of my Fibromyalgia and chronic fatigue